 Yes, that's right!
 A #Marvel_Legends in 2021 on my blog and in my collection!
-Yeah they're a rare sight but I do snag some that either mean something to me, or my favorite gals.
-Modular Iron Man is definitely something special so let's just get on with then review, shall we?
+Yeah, they're a rare sight but I do snag some that either mean something to me or my favorite gals.
+Modular Iron Man is definitely something special so let's just get on with the review, shall we?

-Let me just mention it now that this is part of the Ursa Major #BAF set.
+Let me just mention now that this is part of the Ursa Major #BAF set.
 This figure doesn't get a piece of the Big Bear though; it's one of those action figures that Hasbro knows people will buy because of the namesake.
-And as far as Modular Iron Man goes, he has been on my WISHLIST for some time and I'm sure on many others'.
-It has a special place in my fandom because it was part of the 90s--the era of comic books/tv shows that brought many of my hardcore fandom to my adulthood.
+And as far as Modular Iron Man goes, he has been on my WISHLIST for some time and I'm sure on many others.
+It has a special place in my fandom because it was part of the '90s--the era of comic books/TV shows that brought many of my hardcore fandom to my adulthood.
 Not only that, this armor is also the armor he wore during the Marvel Superheroes and the Capcom VS days.
-Got a lot of weight this armor carries and I'm very happy to actually have him now in plastic form.
+He has a lot of weight this armor carries and I'm very happy to actually have him now in plastic form.

 The rest of the series is pretty forgettable, honestly.
 The Stealth Armor tickles my interest, Ultron, and for some strange reason, so does Ironheart.
 All in all, the BAF is nothing that grabs my attention.